michikono/typescript-tdd-exercises/src/exercise3/README.md

 * Ensures at least `n` mines are placed (mines are either `?` or `*`) where `n` is the argument provided in the method.
 You may want to use a small value for `n` for this test given the bug mentioned previously.
 DO NOT FIX THE BUG.
 * Ensures a string containing only underscores, asterisks, line breaks, and question marks is returned
-* Add a test for `printMineSweeperBoard` by stubbing `console.log` and ensuring it receives a non-null value (but don't test for specifics beyond that for the purposes of this exercise)

 # Exercise C